anhvir/trial/README.md

 But here, I choose the following way: Since I can have several targets in my `Makefile`, I will create two separate targets, one for sequential, and one for binary search.
 I also come up with an interesting
-idea: building `bin_search.c` for implementing binary search, and use the same function name `search` for both sequential and binary search.
+idea: when building `bin_search.c` for implementing binary search, employ the same function name `search` (that was used before for sequential search) for the binary search.
 It is possible (to use the same name for 2 different functions) because I will not compile both `seq_search.c` and `bin_search.c` into a single executable file.